lukereding/book_notes/guides_for/leading_a_team.md

 #### Lead with context, not control

 This comes from Reed Hastings' book.
 People need to feel empowered if they are to feel engaged and accountable.
 They can't make smart decisions if they have no context.
 Context is how people weigh factors, determine what matters, and ultimately make bets / decisions.
 If you lead with control, you deprive people of autonomy and their motivation to do work.
+Your employees will resent you _and_ they will become dependent on you, which is a problem if you ever want to grow out of your current role.

+This basic idea in echoed in _First, break all the rules_.
+The need for control often comes down to an issue of trust in the people that work for you.

 I'll note there are there different levels of control.
 Figuring out _what_ do to is a different question from figuring out _how_ to do it.
 My view is that there are different job families that answer these different questions.
 E.g. the business unit might determine _what_ and _when_ while the engineers, with these constraints, figure out the _how_.
 Providing good answers to each type of question requires context.
 The business partners can't figure out the _what_ or _when_ if they don't have clear guidance and expectations; likewise, the engineers can't figure out _how_ without clear context of the broader problem being solved and what constraints need to be considered.

+#### Ensure people know what they get and what they give

+The people who work for you should be able to answer 'completely agree' to each of these questions:

+- I know what is expected of me at work
+- I have the right materials and equipment to do my job
+- I have opportunity to do what I do best every day
+- In the last 7 days, I've received recognition or praise for doing good work
+- Someone at works cares about me as a person
+- There is someone at work who encourages my development

+#### Know your people

+To be an effective manager, you have to know your people.
+You don't have to be their friend outside of work or intrude in their lives, but you do have to have a basic awareness about them and understand their basic goals and motivations.
+This is a consistent theme across books like _Radical Candor_ and _First, break all the rules_.

 #### Push decision-making to the lowest level